The extent of formation of organic molecules in the comae of comets showing relatively high activity: Coma Model

 We obtained coma model runs for these four comets, namely C/1996 B2, C/2012 F6, C/2013 R1 and C/2014 Q2.
-The water production rate and size of the cometary nucleus that we used as inputs for each of these comets are shown in table \ref{table:input}.
+The water production rate, size of the cometary nucleus and other relevant parameters that we used as inputs for each of these comets are shown in Table \ref{table:input}.
 We did not find the radius of the nucleus of C/2012 F6 in literature, and assumed a value of 5 km for this comet, which is about the average cometary size for long period comets.
-The heliocentric distances at which the photolytic reaction rates are calculated for the different comets are also given in table \ref{table:input}.
-The abundance percentages with respect to \ch{H2O} for the parent volatiles outgassing from the nucleus, that are used as the initial input composition for the model runs are given in Table \ref{table:ratio}.
-The abundance of some of the molecules are reported as upper limits in literature, and these upper limits are used as inputs to the model runs.
-In order to investigate the coma-formation rate of any of the molecules listed in table \ref{table:ratio}, the initial abundance of that molecule is set to zero.
+Our assumed value of the visual albedo is widely used to calculate the size of the cometary nucleus \citep{Paradowski2020}, while the infrared emissivity value is taken from \cite{Marshall2019}.
+The heliocentric distances at which the photolytic reaction rates are calculated for the different comets are also given in Table \ref{table:input}. $T_0$ is the initial temperature of the coma gas, which is calculated as described in Section \ref{subsection:reslt_temp}.
+The relative abundances $n_i$ (as a percentage) with respect to \ch{H2O} for the parent volatiles outgassing from the nucleus, as reported by different authors, are given in Table \ref{table:ratio}.
+The production rate $Q_i$ for each species for a particular comet can be found by multiplying these relative abundances with the respective water production rate.
+These species production rates are given in Table \ref{table:ratio}, and they are used as the initial input composition for the model runs, i.e., they are coming from the nucleus.
+Notably, a fraction of this production rate can also be due to their formation in the coma.